How To Get Involved

 Zoning Hearing Board

 The Zoning Hearing Board functions in strict accordance with and pursuant to the Municipalities Planning Code and shall have the following powers: Appeals from the Zoning Officer.
 The Board also hears and decide appeals where it is alleged that the Zoning Officer has failed to follow prescribed procedures or has misinterpreted or misapplied any provision of a valid ordinance or map of the Borough.
 The Board hears and decide requests for special exceptions and variances.
-The Board consists of 5, 5-year term seats.
+The Board consists of five, five-year term seats.
 They meet as needed.

 Wilkinsburg-Penn Joint Water Authority